magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-install.md

 {:.bs-callout .bs-callout-info}
-Composer-based themes are loaded from external source and cannot be modified directly, whereas local themes are as part of the project source code and can be modified directly.
+Composer-based themes are loaded from external sources and cannot be modified directly, whereas local themes are part of the project source code and therefore can be edited directly.

 ## Install a theme as an extension